AntonioND/ucity-advance/readme.rst

 You can also play on real hardware.
 Even though the game has been developed using mainly emulators, it has been verified to work on hardware.

+This video shows the game in action: https://www.youtube.com/watch?v=xYQfRM_zih0

 Manual
 ======